shrideep-tamboli/GitRAG/README.md

 license

-Join the community of contributors at https://discord.gg/whVEEZ8w
+Join the community of developers at https://discord.gg/whVEEZ8w

 ## 🚀 Features
 - Connect and chat with repositories